davemrunal/ChutesAndLaddersGame/ChutesAndLaddersGame/Readme.md

    3) main.java.sharemoney.GameConductor.java            : Class that contains the game functionality and contains the game logic.
    4) main.java.sharemoney.GameRunner.java               : Uses the GameConductor instance to simulate the game.
 Run this file to see game simulation.

-** I have not implemented the JUnit tests since they would add the dependency.
+** I have not implemented the JUnit tests to avoid current dependency issues.
-** Let me know if you need them.